isomerpages/moe-nationaljc/index.md

   - infopic:
       title: S1 Registration
       id: infopic
       description: Congratulations on the posting of your child to National Junior College!
+Please check your PG mobile application for important information and instructions
       button: Learn more here
       url: /admissions/IP-Sec1-posting/
       image: /images/s1_registration.jpeg